kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

   }, 1);
 }

+// These are the two different lines from our provided JavaScript snippet.
 // Include "http:" when initializing the external JS files, else it will look for a local JS file://i.kissmetrics.com/i.js _kms('http://i.kissmetrics.com/i.js');
 _kms('http://doug1izaerwt3.cloudfront.net/' + _kmk + '.1.js');
 </script>
 {% endhighlight %}

+The KISSmetrics team has not personally tested how effective it is to use our JavaScript library in this way.

 ## 3. Use Ruby/PHP/Python Library on backend